 Recent studies show the Bair Hugger, a class II device, can increase the spread of bacteria and subsequently lead to infection.
 Dr. Scott D. Augustine, the inventor of the device, now works to spread awareness about its potential dangers.

 Studies + Science

 The Bair Hugger is designed to protect against hypothermia, which occurs when the body cannot replenish the heat at the same rate it is lost.
 A hypothermic temperature is anything below 95 F.

 Hypothermia affects the nervous system and organ functioning.
 Complications from hypothermia during surgery can be mild to severe, resulting in blood loss, heart failure, or even death.

 How the Bair Hugger Works

-Dr. Augustine runs a website explaining the faults of the Bair Hugger system.
+Dr. Augustine runs a website advertising his new product, The HotDog©, where he claims that the outdated Bair Hugger system is defective.
 He cites the reuse of certain components of the Bair Hugger, in addition to wasted heat, as the main causes of contamination.

 Because the blower and hose are reused time and again, the Bair Hugger is only partially disposable.
 The reuse can expose patients, and health professionals, to lingering germs.

 "One published study showed that 92 percent of FAW blowers are contaminated with bacteria, and 58 percent internally generated and emitted germ-sized particles.
 The contamination is significant because high-velocity air blows across the germ colonies.”